HMS Avon Vale: Repairs and escort duties

 From May to June the destroyer was under repair, carrying post repair trials in July; during this period Avon Vale was nominated for service by the Western Approaches Command for the defence of convoys to and from Western Africa.
 After completing her work-up process, the destroyer joined Western Approaches Command for convoy defence.
 From August to September the Avon Vale was transferred to Freetown in continuation of her services.

 In October, Avon Vale began Atlantic convoy defence duties in continuation from Freetown.
 On 20 October she joined military convoy WS23, departing from Freetown with the cruiser HMS Durban, HMS Carthage and the Greek destroyer Kanaris as escort during part of the passage to the Cape of Good Hope.

 On 23 October the destroyer detached from WS23 upon being relieved by the sloop HMS Milford and the cruiser HMS Despatch, returning to Freetown.
-Avon Vale then passed to Gibraltar to escort military convoys before the allied landings in North Africa.
+Avon Vale then passed to Gibraltar to escort military convoys before the Operation Torch, the allied landings in North Africa.
 On 8 November Avon Vale joined the Central Naval Task Force to support the landings at Oran.
 The destroyer was then released for convoy escort duties, a role which was carried out all through December in support of military operations in North Africa.